apache/apisix-website/website/blog/2021-06-29-release-apache-apisix-2.7-en.md

 The following new features are currently included:

-- Set mTLS dynamically
+- Dynamically set mTLS
-- Set client_max_body_size dynamically
+- Dynamically set client_max_body_size

 In future releases, we will continue to allow the following Nginx configurations to be set dynamically: